 - The opportunity for various off-site/special event gigs (National Sawdust Gala, Board Member events, Art Basel, SXSW, Sotheby’s,Touring NS Projects to Kennedy Center, Wallis Annenburg and more)

-- Access to mentorship and educational workshops with visiting artists and National Sawdust staff.
+- Access to Artist Development Workshops with visiting artists and National Sawdust staff

 What is the length of the residency?